ternaustralia/TERN-ISO19115/README.md

 # Terrestrial Ecosystem Research Network (TERN) Metadata Profile of ISO 19115-3:2016 and ISO 19157-2:2016

-The metadata submitted through the SHaRED (TERN Data Editorial System) will be translated into an ISO 19115-3 based XML document following XML Metadata template.
+The metadata submitted through the SHaRED, TERN Data submission tool will be translated into an ISO 19115-3 based XML document following XML Metadata template.
 For SHaRED v4, see the template xml_template/TERN_ISO_Profile_v0_01.xml

 Cite the document as: